awelm/blog/content/posts/scala.md

 #### Option

 The Option monad is a wrapper around a value that is possibly `null`.
 For example if you want to store a nullable integer in Scala, you should create a variable with type `Option[Int]`.
 If the Option contains the integer `5`, then the variable will have the value `Some(5)`.
 If the Option is empty (aka the integer is `null`), the variable will have the value `None`. `Some` and `None` are both child classes of the Option class.
-Because we specified nullability in the type system by using the Option type, the compiler will force us to handle null cases when dereferencing the Option.
+If we store a nullable value in an Option, the compiler will force us to handle null cases when dereferencing the Option.
 Below are some examples of using Options.

 ```scala
 // Note all variables declared with `val` are immutable